DataBiosphere/data-explorer/README.md

   * There must be a file named `dataset.json` that has a `name` field.
 This determines the name of the Elasticsearch index.
-  * There must be a file named `facet_fields.csv` with the `field name for indexing/UI` column filled out.

 ## Architecture overview